maiqha/maiqha.github.io/index.md

 ## Projects

 ### [Cervical cancer predictive factors](http://maiqha.github.io/cervical-cancer-factors-with-R/)
-My most extensive research project using linear discriminant analysis, quadratic discriminate analysis, and logistic regression analysis.
-I also applied AIC (Stepwise-function) and utilized miscalculation rate for model selection.
+My most extensive research project using linear discriminant analysis, quadratic discriminant analysis, and logistic regression analysis.
+I applied AIC (Stepwise-function) and utilized miscalculation rate for model selection.
+I used R Markdown to create the final report in PDF and also a presentation in HTML.

 ### [Limited resources teaching R programming at UHD](http://maiqha.github.io/limited-resources-teaching-r-programming-at-uhd/)
-I designed a survey to determine problems students faced while learning the programming language R. The survey also gathered students suggestions on possible improvements.
+I designed a survey and compiled interview questions to determine problems students faced while learning the programming language R at the university.
+The survey also gathered students suggestions on possible improvements.

 ---